lwjohnst86/analyzing-cohorts-course/slides/chapter_2_video_2.md

 `@script`

+Let's show an example.
 Maybe you are familiar with the different weight classes based on your body mass index, or BMI.
-These weight classes are often used in health research.
-This is a perfect example for why discretizing is a problem.
-Look at this figure here, which illustrates one of the reasons why discretizing should be avoided.
-You can see here that you have a BMI of 24.9 and be classified as normal weight, then gain a bit of weight and then be 25.1.
-You are now classified as overweight.
-You would now, statistically, be treated as someone who had a BMI of 29.9.
+These weight classes are often used in health research and perfectly shows why discretizing is a problem.
+For instance, someone with a BMI of 24.9 would be classified as normal weight.
+But, gain a bit of weight or eat a large meal and that BMI could become 25.1 and now that person is classified as overweight.
+You would now, statistically, be treated equally as someone who has a BMI of 29.9.
 Biologically this makes no sense.
 So when you have continuous data, don't dichotomize it.

 ---
 ## Reducing levels of an already discrete variable